syseleven/grav-docs-syseleven-stack/pages/04.Reference/01.identity-and-access/docs.en.md

 It is only possible to create ec2 credentials with the `operator` role, because they allow write access to all S3 buckets within a project by default.

-For more information, see the [block storage reference guide](../../04.Reference/04.block-storage/docs.en.md).
+For more information, see the [object storage reference guide](../../04.Reference/05.object-storage/docs.en.md).